Markets & Research

 These events, if they continue, suggest that the economy could weaken in the next two years, placing a 2020 recession on the horizon.
 But we are not there yet.

 The inherent difficulty in predicting the starting point of a recession shows why it’s usually unwise to make aggressive portfolio moves to try to time the market.
 The next recession will come eventually.
 According to our models, it could be in the next year or two.
 Regardless of when it begins, the best preparation is to ensure that your portfolio is well balanced and designed to meet your long-term financial objectives.
-Please reach out to your Investment Counselor if you any questions.
+Please reach out to your Private Wealth Advisor if you any questions.

 Posted March 27, 2019.